 Playa Grande: Costa Rica

 Not every beach calls for bikinis and sunscreen.
 Some, like those within Las Baulas National Marine Park, are worth visiting for their highly Instagrammable flora and fauna.
 Lovely Playa Grande, set on the country’s Pacific Coast, is surfer heaven, but it’s also an important nesting ground for Kemp's Ridley and leatherback turtles.
 Visit in the fall to catch the turtles’ nesting season and you may witness up to 800 female leatherbacks laying their eggs in the sand.
-During the season, travelers can visit only with a park guide, on bilingual guided tours (visits are limited to minimize disruption to the turtles).
-Bunk down at Casa Chameleon, which is also on the Nicoya Peninsula, where you’ll do the opposite of roughing it in romantic suites with four-poster canopy beds, private infinity pools and views of the jungle with the Pacific sparkling beyond.
+During the season, travelers can visit only with a park guide on bilingual guided tours (visits are limited to minimize disruption to the turtles).
+Bunk down at Casa Chameleon, also on the Nicoya Peninsula, where you’ll do the opposite of roughing it in romantic suites with four-poster canopy beds, private infinity pools, and views of the jungle with the Pacific sparkling beyond.

 Huntington Beach: South Carolina

 If anything, this three-mile-long beach and the state park of which it’s a part only get better once summer is in the rearview mirror.
 That’s because with the warm weather crowds gone, visitors have a better chance of spotting the many varieties of bird that make this area their home.
 There’s also a 2,500-square-foot education center nearby that features a saltwater touch tank and a live alligator, and for architecture buffs, the wonderfully wacky Atalaya Castle, the Moorish-style winter home that prominent local couple Anna Hyatt and Archer Huntington built on the oceanfront in the 1930s.
 Check in at Wild Dunes Resort in nearby Isle of Palms; it's got a Tom Fazio-designed golf course, four pools, and miles of beachfront.